 Whenever an error is triggered either during debugging or when a process runs in production, the settings specified in the On Error tab of the task that generated the error will be used to determine a course of action.

 Note: One of the options is to trigger an error management process when an error occurs.
-To learn how to create such an error process, see "Creating and using Error processes" on the next page.
+To learn how to create such an error process, see "Creating and using Error processes" below.

 On Error Tab